Are you wondering what poker books you should read?

 I read this on the advice of a friend, Miller’s approach to poker is clear and easy to understand although the lessons do require work.

-I started considering how I could implement changes in my game that would help me exploit my opponent’s weaknesses which I now know is an extremely important aspect of playing the game successfully.
+I started considering how I could implement changes in my game that would help me exploit my opponent’s weaknesses which I now know is an essential aspect of playing the game successfully.

 I readjusted my strategy, and have been fine tuning it here and there ever since.